meng-tan/museum/museum-api/README.md

 ### Run server locally

-First run `npm install` to install dependencies.
+First run `yarn` to install dependencies.

-Second you need to config mongodb url in config.js and import collections into mongodb:
+Second config mongodb url in config.js and import collections into mongodb:

 - `exhibition.json`

-Then use `nodemon server.js` to run the server.
+Then use `node server.js` or `yarn nodemon` to run the server.